AML non-compliance forces regulatory bodies to discipline companies through the penalty system.

 - It’s recommended to employ specialists with competence in EDD and strong analytical skills.

-- The sources of the EDD information should be scrutinized for their reliability.
+- The sources of the EDD information should be scrutinised for their reliability.

 - Just like in the KYC procedures, if anything suspicious is detected, a company or institution should report it immediately to the regulatory bodies.